International StudentsSt. Catharine College Welcomes Students from Abroad

-3. Arrange for the Admissions office to receive an official and final transcript for all courses attempted and completed in secondary school showing graduation date (equivalent of U.S. High School).
+4. Arrange for the Admissions office to receive an official and final transcript for all courses attempted and completed in secondary school showing graduation date (equivalent of U.S. High School).
 If the transcript is not in English, it must be accompanied by an authorized English translation.
 (Photocopies, scanned images or faxes will not be accepted)

-4. Arrange for the Admissions Office to receive official transcripts from all colleges and universities previously and currently attended.
+5. Arrange for the Admissions Office to receive official transcripts from all colleges and universities previously and currently attended.
 You will be required to have your transcripts evaluated by World Educational Services.
 For more information on this service visit www.wes.org.
 (Photocopies, scanned images or faxes will not be accepted)

-5. To be accepted to the College, an international student must show proof of suitable international insurance including repatriation benefit.
-The benefits will need to be delivered in English.
+6. To be accepted to the College, an international student must show proof of suitable international insurance including repatriation benefit.
+The benefits must be delivered in English.
 Please see www.isoa.org for available plans.